-• Conduct an additional survey in October at those locations where active roosts were identified and/or within flight corridors between roost sites and potential foraging habitat to determine seasonal patterns of use.
-This survey will entail acoustic sampling as described above.
+- Conduct an additional survey in October at those locations where active roosts were identified and/or within flight corridors between roost sites and potential foraging habitat to determine seasonal patterns of use.
+This survey will entail acoustic sampling as described above. - Upon completion of the reproductive and seasonal use surveys, SCE will complete the following deliverables: - Develop a GIS map of special-status bat roosts and overlay information on Project facilities. - For all special-status bats observed, a California Native Species Field Survey Form will be completed and submitted to the CNDDB. - Provide an electronic database (Excel spreadsheet) of special-status bat survey data to resource agencies and interested stakeholders.

-- Upon completion of the reproductive and seasonal use surveys, SCE will complete the following deliverables: - Develop a GIS map of special-status bat roosts and overlay information on Project facilities. - For all special-status bats observed, a California Native Species Field Survey Form will be completed and submitted to the CNDDB. - Provide an electronic database (Excel spreadsheet) of special-status bat survey data to resource agencies and interested stakeholders.
+Study methods and results will be documented in a TERR 2 - Wildlife Resources Technical Study Report Technical Study Memo (TSR TSM).
+The TSRTSM will include summary tables and maps, as appropriate.

-- Study methods and results will be documented in a TERR 2 Wildlife Resources Technical Study Report (TSR).
-The TSR will include summary tables and maps, as appropriate.
-Stakeholder review and comment period for the TSR is identified below in the Schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format).
+• Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format).